Finch-API/finch-docs/docs/-Finch API/7-Versioning.md

 **We consider the following changes backwards compatible**
 - Adding new API endpoints
-- Adding new options parameters to existing endpoints
+- Adding new optional parameters to existing endpoints
 - Adding new data elements to existing responses
 - Adding new `error`